kube-vip/website/content/docs/usage/egress.md

 *Example additions to a manifest*

 The annotations mean that kube-vip will know that the traffic from the `pod` will now need modifying so that the source address becomes the address of the loadBalancer.
 The `externalTrafficPolicy` is required because the loadbalancer address needs to be on the same node where the pod resides, otherwise the rules written into the kernel won't work.

+From version v1.0+ onwards the implementation of egress (which we're referring to as egress v2) is completely internal and has **no** external dependancies on other binaries (such as `iptables` or `nftables`).
+We make use of a Go package that interacts directly with the Linux kernel to program the egress datapath.

+This means that you no longer will need the image that is prefixed with `-iptables`, although we'll keep creating that image for a little longer whilst this implementation is battle tested.

+In order to use the new (internal) implemenation then use the following annotation `kube-vip.io/egress-internal: "true"`

+For a little more detail there is a blog post [here](https://thebsdbox.co.uk/2025/07/17/egress-v2-in-kube-vip/)

+#### Egress with kube-vip (pre v1.0+)

+**NOTE:** At this time, egress requires `iptables` in order to re-write rules that will change traffic.
+To facilitate this a separate kube-vip image exists that has `iptables`, this image is called `kube-vip-iptables` and is available [here](https://github.com/kube-vip/kube-vip/pkgs/container/kube-vip-iptables).

+**Additionally** Should your Operating System (RHEL, Rocky Linux) have started the steps to deprecate `iptables` in favour of `nftables` then you will need to use the environment variable `egress_withnftables` (set to `true`), otherwise some of the rules will be ignored by the kernel.
+Whilst the rules will work, you may view confusing results viewing the rules inside and outside the pod that is being egressed.

+To enable Egress kube-vip requires `serviceElection` to be enabled, the Kubernetes service requires the below Egress annotation **and** it requires `externalTrafficPolicy` set to `Local`.

 ### Applying Egress rules only to certain destination ports